mclaughlinconnor/ycircuit/README.md

   * PyQt4 - for rendering the GUI
   * NumPy - for handling some of the math (may not even be entirely necessary)

 I plan to add some additional functionality later that will allow for LaTeX support, so the dependency list may grow.
-The easiest way to satisfy all dependencies is to use Anaconda <https://www.continuum.io/downloads>.
+The easiest way to satisfy all dependencies is to use Anaconda ()<https://www.continuum.io/downloads>).
 This is what I use also, and so we can be sure that the environments are (more or less) similar.

 ## Usage ##

 -------------------------------------------------------------------------------

 The software is fairly easy to use (partially because of the limited feature set).
 To start the software, run the following command

+This is a list
+  * HighResolution
+  * Hi again

 `python test.py`

 As of this point in time, the following options are available: